GameCube accessories: Microphone

 The Microphone plugs into one of the memory card slots.
 The Microphone functions with Mario Party 6, Mario Party 7, Karaoke Revolution Party, Odama, Chibi-Robo!, and Densetsu no Quiz Ou Ketteisen.
 Odama includes a clip to attach the microphone to the controller.
 Commands are issued when users hold the X button on the controller.
+In Mario Party 6 and 7, the microphone is used for voice-based mini games.
+In Chibi-Robo, the microphone has limited functionality that lets you interact with Chibi-Robo in a few different ways.
+This mostly doesn't affect gameplay and is more so an Easter Egg.
 The microphone bundled with Mario Party 6 and 7, Odama, and Densetsu no Quiz Ou Ketteisen is grey, and the one with Karaoke Revolution Party is black.

 ProDG

 ProDG is an officially licensed development tool for the GameCube.

 Carrying cases

 Several official carrying cases for the GameCube and discs have various size and shapes.
 They were all manufactured by A.L.S.
 Industries INC and use an NGC model number.